What’s new in business and sports events Montréal

 Glamourous new event space Le 9e, on top of the downtown Eaton Centre, was inspired by the dining room of the Île-de-France transatlantic ocean liner, and is one of the crown jewels of Montréal’s art deco architectural legacy.
 It’s state-of-the-art La Grande Salle ballroom can be configured to host everything from live performances to corporate event, meetings and more.

-Capacity: 575 people
+Maximum capacity: 575 people

 The Chalet de la plaine des Jeux in Parc Jean-Drapeau on Île Sainte-Hélène, just minutes from downtown, is a newly renovated, bright, elegantly designed contemporary meeting space in a historic building that features panoramic views of the city.

-Capacity: 125 people
+Maximum capacity: 125 people

 Oasis immersion is a spectacular, immersive, multimedia gem within the Palais des congrès de Montréal convention centre with rentable, customizable settings that are perfect for conferences or training events, film shoots or corporate events looking for something completely out of the ordinary.

 Situated in the heart of the vibrant Griffintown neighbourhood, the industrial-vibe La Nesra boasts 20,000 square feet of space and 40-foot ceilings.
-It has a fully equipped kitchen and can accommodate up to 1,800 standing guests for cocktail-style celebrations or 1,200 seated.

 Nestled within the Montreal Marriott Chateau Champlain, Caf’ Conc’ (short for Café Concert) is an intimate hidden gem inspired by the decadence of the Roaring ’20s but possessing the most modern technologies and amenities.